Billy-Dickson/blog.dickson.me.uk/_posts/2022-09-17-Sons-Room-IOT.md

 16. If needed, assign it to a room.
 17. Click on **Save Device**
 18. Scroll down to Component Devices and click on the newly created link to the right.
-19. If you've completed the steps above correctly, you should be able to click on the On and Off buttons and
+19. If you've completed the steps above correctly, you should be able to click on the On and Off buttons and the your light(s) should switch on and off.

-{% include gallery id="gallery4" layout="half" caption="Gallery of Shelly Wall Switch Installation" %}

 Here's the programming for the my son's button on his bedside table, it's fairly basic as it's only switching on and off.

-{% include gallery id="gallery5"  caption="Programming for a simple button" %}
+{% include gallery id="gallery5" caption="Shelly 1L Wiring Diagram for No Neutral" %}

 ## References